melissabenito/skills-github-pages/index.md

 Hello, I am Melissa and I am trying to figure out how to publish a website on GitHub.

 ## Does Markdown work here?
 Is this html?
+What is life?
+Is there any reason, or is this just a meaningless existence?